eebbesen/mpls-food/README.md

 #### add all data

-In the following order -- note that uploads is a large file
+In the following order -- note that uploads is a large file and not required to be populated for the application operate properly

 * users
 * authorities
 * places
+* place_hours
 * deals
 * days
 * rewards